Access to Personal Data

 - In accordance with the DPA, the University does not usually release information held about individuals without their consent.
 If information held about you also contains information related to a third party, the University will make every effort to suitably anonymise or redact the information.
-If this is not possible and the University is unable to secure the relevant consent, the University may not to release the information.
+If this is not possible and the University is unable to secure the relevant consent, the University may choose not to release the information.

 All queries should be directed to the university’s Data Protection Officer in the first instance.